iclcv/icl/manual/modules/core.rst

 The **Img** class manages images as a stack of image slices -- channels.
-Channels can be shared by multiple **Img** instances, which is especially important for fast shallow images copies (see also :ref::`core.shallow-copy`).
+Channels can be shared by multiple **Img** instances, which is especially important for fast shallow images copies (see also :ref:`core.image.shallow-copy`).
 Actually, it is possible to freely compose images from channels of different images.
 The composed image then shares it's channel data with the original images, such that modifications will effect all images equally.
 In order to get an